Kierandoolan/buy-and-sell-auto-project-four/TESTING.md

 ### PEP8CI

 <h2 class="center"><img src="static/images/test/pep8.png"></h2>

-Results: All clear, no errors found
+- Results: All clear, no errors found (except settings.py)

+- I had to leave the "AUTH_PASSWORD_VALIDATORS" in settings.py as "line too long" as it was causing trouble adding a new superuser and also changing password.

+## Manual Test

+Manual Testing was done to see if everything worked:

 | Element               | Action     | Expected Result                                                    | Pass/Fail |
 |-----------------------|------------|--------------------------------------------------------------------|-----------|